kislyuk/argcomplete/README.rst

 Support for other shells
 ------------------------
-Argcomplete maintainers provide support only for the bash and zsh shells on Linux and MacOS.
+Argcomplete maintainers provide support only for the bash and zsh shells on Linux and macOS.
 For resources related to other shells and platforms, including fish, tcsh, xonsh, powershell, and Windows, please see the `contrib <https://github.com/kislyuk/argcomplete/tree/develop/contrib>`_ directory.